mirsaeedi/SoftwareTestingTurorials/README.md

   - Thread Id
   - Process Id

-3. A good Logging practice should help us to answer What, When, Who questions.
-So, usually, we need to enrich our logs with some information about the context of the request/operation.
-For example, in web applications, we need to know the username, IP address, requested URL and session id in order to diagnose the problem.
-In our sample application, we have an HTTP context filled with fake information.
-You should implement the [*IntializeContextualLogging*](https://github.com/mirsaeedi/MockingDependencies/blob/logging/MockingDependencies/src/main/java/tutorial/core/banking/Main.java) method by using the *HttpContext* class and *Thread Context Map* (key/value) to provide log4j with contextual data.
+TASK 4: In web applications, we need to have some information about the user (username,sessionsId,IP,URL) to be able to deal with problems in production environment.
+Use *Thread Context Map* (key/value) to provide log4j with contextual data.
 So, the contextual data will be logged alongside the message and other parameters.
 You can get help from [log4j documents](https://logging.apache.org/log4j/2.x/manual/thread-context.html) and [here](https://howtodoinjava.com/log4j2/threadcontext-fish-tagging/).

-4. Change the appender to RollingFileAppender.
-Run the program again and take a look at the created file.
-Then, run the program once more.
-Take a look at the log folder again.
+TASK 5: make the program to use both Consoler and RollingFileAppender at the same time.
 Make sure you know what are the used policies.
 You can read about them [here](https://logging.apache.org/log4j/2.x/manual/appenders.html#RollingFileAppender).